A successful co-op has 3 main ingredients

-At its most basic, every co-op needs a champion with a vision, a group with a shared interest and a market for the service or product delivered by the co-op.
-Creating bylaws, setting up incorporation and understanding feasibility are all extremely important (and some even required) in developing a co-op.
+Every co-op start-up needs a champion with a vision, a group with a shared interest and a market for the service or product delivered by the co-op.
+Creating bylaws, setting up incorporation and understanding feasibility are all extremely important (and some even required) in developing a successful co-op.

 Co-operatives have an equitable decision-making structure, but that doesn’t mean they don’t require vision, grit and energy.
 A key ingredient in developing a successful co-operative, like any business or organization, is vision and entrepreneurship: someone (or a group of someones) who understands the goal of the organization, where it needs to go, and — perhaps most importantly — who has the energy to help get it there.